Pay it forward

-Pay it forward is an expression for describing the beneficiary of a good deed repaying the kindness to others instead of to the original benefactor.
+Pay it forward is an expression for describing the beneficiary of a good deed repaying the kindness to others rather than paying it back to the original benefactor.
+It is also called serial reciprocity.

 The concept is old, but the particular phrase may have been coined by Lily Hardy Hammond in her 1916 book In the Garden of Delight.
 Robert Heinlein's 1951 novel Between Planets helped popularize the phrase.

 "Pay it forward" is implemented in contract law of loans in the concept of third party beneficiaries.
 Specifically, the creditor offers the debtor the option of paying the debt forward by lending it to a third person instead of paying it back to the original creditor.
 This contract may include the provision that the debtor may repay the debt in kind, lending the same amount to a similarly disadvantaged party once they have the means, and under the same conditions.
 Debt and payments can be monetary or by good deeds.
 A related type of transaction, which starts with a gift instead of a loan, is alternative giving.

 History

-Paying forward was used as a key plot element in the denouement of a New Comedy play by Menander, Dyskolos (the title can be translated as "The Grouch"), a prizewinning play in ancient Athens in 317 BC.
+Paying forward was used as a key plot element in the denouement of a New Comedy prizewinning play by Menander, Dyskolos (roughly translated as "The Grouch") that debuted in 317 BC in Athens.

-The oldest, and perhaps most basic pattern of this concept, is the inter-generational devotion of parents to their children, re-enacting what their own parents did for them.
+A basic pattern of this concept is the inter-generational devotion of parents to their children, re-enacting what their own parents did for them.
 In her 1916 book In the Garden of Delight, Lily Hardy Hammond reflects, "I never repaid Great-aunt Letitia's love to her, any more than she repaid her mother's.
 You don't pay love back; you pay it forward."

-American author and former war correspondent Richard Harding Davis, had already published a popular short story in The Metropolitan Magazine (dated March, 1914) entitled "The Boy Scout," that also dealt directly with the same concept.
-In it, a young "Scout" does a "good deed" that eventually reverberates world-wide.
+The concept is featured in the short story "The Boy Scout" by American author and former war correspondent Richard Harding Davis, published in The Metropolitan Magazine (March 1914).
+In it, a young boy scout performs a good deed that eventually reverberates worldwide.

 Regarding money, the concept was described by Benjamin Franklin, in a letter to Benjamin Webb dated April 25, 1784: